Ferdi265/hl-subleq-tools/doc/ASSEMBLER.md

 The `seek` token will set the current memory offset to the given value, leaving the memory in between undefined.
 Undefined memory will be set to zero in the second assembler pass.

+### Special Symbols

+The special symbols `NEXT` and `AGAIN` can be used to refer to the address of the beginning of the _next_ instruction or the start of the _current_ instruction (effectively executing the instruction _again_), respectively, when used in the branch slot of a SUBLEQ instruction.

+The special symbol `NONE` can be used to define consecutive storage locations at the end of the memory image without having them be zero-filled in the memory image file.

 ## Examples